TheEt1234/minetest-virt/README.md

 ***so make sure you trust all your mods to not abuse virt even if virt tries to not leak anything***

+*also, by default, support for qmp is enabled, untrusted mods could abuse that, if you don't want support for qmp being enabled, see line 2 of `init.lua`*

 # Setup

 - verify that you have all the dependancies